atulwaster24/CNAlarmClock/README.md

 1. You can add and delete alarms.
 2. A list of upcoming alarms is maintained
 3. Program checks for alarms and alerts if any alarm goes off
-4. If user enters wrong inputs an alert message is show.
+4. If user enters wrong inputs an alert message is shown
+5. When an alarm goes off the alarm is removed from the upcoming alarms list